-I joined the School of Psychology as Professor in March 2016.
-I was previously Principal Research Fellow for the Security and Justice Research Group, in the School of Law at the University of Leeds.
-I specialize in understanding the nature and role of social identity processes and intergroup dynamics in crowd behaviour as this applies to ‘riots’, ‘hooliganism’ and public order policing.
+I am Professor of Social Psychology and Dean for Research in the Faculty of Natural Science at Keele University in Staffordshire.
+I specialize in understanding the nature and role of social identity processes and intergroup dynamics in crowd behaviour as this applies to ‘riots’, ‘hooliganism’ and policing.

 My research work has achieved high-level external impact at a national and international level.
 In 2014 I was awarded the Economic and Social Research Council’s ‘Celebrating Impact’ First Prize.
 In 2015 my work was acknowledged by the ESRC as one of its ‘Top 50’ achievements in its 50-year history.
 In 2015 I also won the University of Leeds Vice Chancellor’s Impact Award for the Social Sciences.